-- c.
-An ability to locate, comprehend, analyze, evaluate, synthesize, and organize information; - d.
-An understanding of and willingness to use the scientific method; - e.
+- e.
 A critical as well as creative thinking ability; - f.
 An ability to apply abstract concepts and ideas to specific situations; - g.
 An intellectual curiosity and discipline that result in lifelong learning; - h.
 The ability to make decisions based on a clear set of individual values; - i.
 The skills necessary for communication with others; - j.
 An understanding of those democratic processes and values underlying the concepts of responsible citizenship. - 2.
 Recognize and provide for individual differences in students through: - a.
 Effective advising; - b.
 Placement programs; - c.
 Developmental and accelerated courses; - d.
 Counseling services; - e.
 Career placement services, to include internship and cooperative education opportunities. - Develop additional means of evaluating student proficiency in both written and oral communication and sanction the reinforcement of written and oral skills throughout the curricula; - 4.
 Pursue funds to provide scholarships for meritorious students with appropriate methods of awarding and publicizing the scholarships. - C. Faculty